If it was Easy as Fishing

 - What is your Patch Management Strategy?
 It used to be that companies routinely added bug patches and upgraded their software with new enhancements.
 In today’s world of viruses, Trojans and Ransomware, patch management is a full time endeavor.

-- What is their direct experience with HIPPA and PCI compliance and who are their clients?
+- What is their direct experience with HIPAA and PCI compliance and who are their clients?

 Purchasing the Latest Antivirus Software Does Not Cut It!